Day One (The Last of Us)

 "Day One" is the fourth episode of the second season of the American post-apocalyptic drama television series The Last of Us.
 Written by series co-creator Craig Mazin and directed by Kate Herron, it aired on HBO on May 4, 2025.
 The episode follows Ellie (Bella Ramsey) and Dina (Isabela Merced) in Seattle as they search for Abby, a member of the Washington Liberation Front (WLF) who killed Joel.
-It introduces WLF leader Isaac (Jeffrey Wright), who joined the group after defecting from a government agency.
+It introduces WLF leader Isaac (Jeffrey Wright), who joined the group after defecting from the Federal Disaster Response Agency.

 The episode adapts and expands upon several scenes from The Last of Us Part II (2020), the video game on which the season is based.
 Ellie's performance of A-ha's "Take On Me" was adapted directly; Mazin and Herron considered it among the most important scenes.
 Similar importance was placed upon Ellie and Dina's intimacy scenes, which occurred earlier in the game.
 Critics praised the direction, cinematography, writing, action sequences, and Merced and Wright's performances; the latter was nominated for Guest Actor in a Drama Series at the 77th Primetime Creative Arts Emmy Awards.
 The episode had 774,000 viewers on linear television.